HyperGAN/HyperGAN/README.md

 # Contributing

 Contributions are welcome and appreciated!
 We have many open issues in the *Issues* tab.
+Join the discord.

 See <a href='CONTRIBUTING.md'>how to contribute.</a>